tonywenuon/reading-progress/reading-record.md

 ### Limitations:
 1. The document reader treats paragraphs independently (no reasoning).
 2. Two DR systems pipeline, which is not an end-to-end system.
+3. Start and End position are treated independently.
+If there are multi-answers in a paragraph, the end position may be located at the second answer span, which is incorrent.

 ## 2. $R^3$: Reinforced Ranker-Reader for Open-Domain Question Answering